Major Problems With Selling on Amazon and Advice for New Sellers

 Competition is Brutal

-Many Amazon sellers don't sell one-of-a-kind items.
-They sell items purchased from wholesalers or suppliers in bulk, just like a retail gift or other shop.
-The issue is, if you can buy it in bulk, then any number of other people can too, so why engage in so much competition for the same items?
+Many Amazon sellers don't sell their own one-of-a-kind items.
+They simply resell items they've purchased from wholesalers or suppliers in bulk, just like a retail gift or other shop.
+The issue is, if you can buy it in bulk, then many other people can too, which creates a large degree of competition for the same items.

 Sellers who grow their bottom-line profits year-over-year faster than their top-line sales tend to fare better.
-With many sellers using re-pricing software to automatically change their prices to stay competitive, as soon as one seller out-prices another, it sets off everyone's re-pricers, and a downward pricing spiral begins.
+With many sellers using re-pricing software to automatically change their prices to stay competitive, as soon as one seller out-prices another, it sets off all other sellers' re-pricers, and a downward pricing spiral begins.
 The only winner is the Amazon buyer who gets items at a very low cost.

 If you think eBay customers are bad about leaving feedback, Amazon customers are worse.
-Only about 1-in-30 buyers leave feedback on Amazon, so you have to sell a lot of products to build up your feedback, compared to about one out of every three eBay customers that leave feedback.
+Only about one out of every 30 buyers leave feedback on Amazon, so you have to sell a lot of products to build up your feedback, compared to about one out of every three eBay customers that leave feedback.
 Fortunately, feedback doesn't carry quite as much weight on Amazon as it does on eBay.